 Most people experience different types of vaginal discharge throughout their monthly menstrual cycle.
 Most people produce around a teaspoon of clear, thick or thin, white, odorless discharge every day.
 The color can vary from white to clear to brown.

-It may not be noticeable, but what is visible is not totally random.
-The variety of colors, consistencies and textures are associated with your hormones and reflection of what is going inside your bodies at the time.
-The whitish discharge before the start of your period is filled with cells and fluid which will be shed from your vagina.
+The changes in the color, consistency, and texture of vaginal discharge are associated with your hormones and reflect what is going on inside your body.
+Whitish discharge before the start of your period is filled with cells and fluid shed from the vagina.
 The white discharge may sometimes look slightly yellow in color.
 As long as it is not accompanied by itching, discomfort, or irritation, it is normal.
-This part of the monthly cycle is known as the luteal phase.
+This part of your monthly cycle is known as the luteal phase.

-When you are ovulating in the middle of the cycle vaginal discharge is stretchy, clear, or watery.
-Some females use discharge as a method to track potential fertility.
-This method is termed as fertility tracking/awareness technique or a natural family planning strategy.
+When you are ovulating (the middle of your cycle), vaginal discharge is usually stretchy, clear, and watery.
+Some people use discharge as a method to track potential fertility.
+This is called fertility tracking/awareness or natural family planning.

 Thick and milky white vaginal discharge may be a sign of early pregnancy.
-This milky white discharge during early pregnancy is called leukorrhea; it occurs due to elevating and varying estrogen levels.
+This milky white discharge during early pregnancy is called leukorrhea.
+It occurs due to elevating and varying estrogen levels.

 - Normal reproductive system functioning

 - Birth control — Birth control alters your hormone levels, which can lead to increased white discharge.
 This white discharge is a normal side effect of hormonal birth control.

 - Pregnancy — Discharge from pregnancy is usually thicker and creamier than normal.

 Different types of vaginal discharge are categorized based on their color and consistency.
 Some vaginal discharge is normal.
 Others that are chunky, foul smelling, or green/yellow may indicate an underlying condition that needs attention and immediate treatment.